jgrimes86/oo-python-recipe-project/README.md

 ## Testing

 We've provided you with a console that you can use to test your code.
-To enter a console session, run ruby tools/console.rb.
-You'll be able to test out the methods that you write here.
+To enter a console session, run python debug.py.
+From there you'll be able to test out the methods that you write.

 ## Deliverables

 ### `Recipe`
-Build the following methods on the Recipe class
+Build the following functionality on the Recipe class

 - `Recipe.all`
 should return all of the recipe instances